Alan-Cha/autoX-article/README.md

-# Automated Experiments with ArgoCD and Iter8
+# Automated Performance Testing with ArgoCD and Iter8

 Say you are building a cloud app.
 Clearly, you will unit test the app during development to ensure that it behaves the way you expect.
 And no matter how you develop your app, your favorite unit testing tool will make it easy to author, execute and obtain results from your tests.

 What about testing your app when you deploy it in a Kubernetes cluster (test/dev/staging/prod)?
 Does the app handle realistic load conditions with acceptable performance?
 Does the new version of the app improve business metrics relative to the earlier version?
 Is it resilient?

-[Iter8](https://iter8.tools) is an open-source Kubernetes release optimizer that can help you get started with testing of Kubernetes apps in seconds.
+[Iter8](https://iter8.tools) is an open-source Kubernetes release optimizer that can help you get started with testing of Kubernetes apps (a.k.a. experiments) in seconds.
 With Iter8, you can perform various kinds of [experiments](https://iter8.tools/0.13/getting-started/concepts/#iter8-experiment), such as (i) performance testing to ensure that your application can handle realistic load and satisfy SLOs, (ii) A/B(/n) tests that help you split users across app versions, collect business metrics, identify the winning version of your app that optimizes business metrics, and promote the winning version, and (iii) chaos injection tests, and more.

 Iter8 is now introducing a new feature: [AutoX](https://iter8.tools/0.13/tutorials/autox/autox/).
-AutoX, short for automatic experimentation, allows you to perform the above experiments automatically, using a few simple labels on your Kubernetes resources.
-For instance, you can use the AutoX feature to automatically validate new versions of your app, as they are deployed in the cluster.
-Under the covers, AutoX is leveraging [Argo CD](https://argo-cd.readthedocs.io), a popular GitOps continuous delivery tool, to launch these experiments.
+AutoX, short for automatic experimentation, allows you to perform the above experiments automatically by leveraging [Argo CD](https://argo-cd.readthedocs.io), a popular continuous delivery tool.
 In this article, we will explore automatically launching performance testing experiments for an HTTP service deployed in Kubernetes.
-At the end of this article, you should have everything you need to try out AutoX on your own!

-Before trying out the hands-on tutorial documented in this article, you may wish to familiarize yourself with Iter8 [here](https://iter8.tools).
+You can familiarize yourself with Iter8 [here](https://iter8.tools).

 ### AutoX

 ![AutoX](images/autox.png)

-AutoX will detect changes to your Kubernetes resources and automatically launch new experiments.
-To go into more detail, as a user of AutoX, you will need to specify your resources and the experiments you would like to run.
-Then, AutoX will watch those resources for an updates.
-If the resources have been changed, then AutoX will make an additional check on its labels.
-This label check, which we will go into greater detail later, ensures that AutoX should relaunch experiments for these resources and that the resources have been changed significantly enough to warrant the relaunch.
-Therefore, if the resources have changed and the label check has passed, then AutoX will relaunch the experiments.

-In the following tutorial, we will deploy an HTTP service and set up AutoX such that whenever the HTTP service is modified, AutoX will start a new HTTP SLO validation test that will check if the HTTP service meets minimum latency and error-related requirements.
+Releasing a new version of an application typically involves the creation of new Kubernetes resource objects and/or updates to existing ones.
+AutoX can be configured to watch for such changes and automatically launch new experiments.
+You can configure AutoX with multiple experiment groups and for each group, you specify the Kubernetes resource object that you expect AutoX to watch and one or more experiments to be performed in response to new versions of this object.
+Let us now see this in action using a Kubernetes HTTP service and configuring AutoX so that whenever a new version of the service is released, AutoX will start a new HTTP performance test that will validate if the service meets latency and error-related requirements.

 ##### Download Iter8 CLI

-The Iter8 CLI provides a number of functions like launching experiments and viewing the results.
-In this tutorial, AutoX will launch the experiments but we will need the CLI in order to see the results.

 ```bash
 brew tap iter8-tools/iter8
 brew install iter8@0.13
 ```

+The Iter8 CLI provides the commands needed to see experiment reports.
 See [here](https://iter8.tools/0.11/getting-started/install/) for alternate methods of installation.

 ##### Setup Kubernetes cluster with ArgoCD